ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/plugins/what-are-plugins.markdown

-# Plugins : What are plugins?
+# Plugins: What are plugins?

 Under the `Raven.Database.Plugins` namespace, various interfaces and classes that might be used to extend the database behavior can be found.